kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(3\) You must ensure that a passenger with a disability who does not take advantage of the opportunity to preboard is able to use the area to stow his or her wheelchair or other assistive device on a first-come, first-served basis along with all other passengers seeking to stow carry-on items in the area.

-\(b\) If a wheelchair exceeds the space provided for in §382.67 of this part while fully assembled but will fit if wheels or other components can be removed without the use of tools, you must remove the applicable components and stow the wheelchair in the designated space.
+\(b\) If a wheelchair exceeds the space provided for in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.67   What is the requirement for priority space in the cabin to store passengers' wheelchairs?|§382.67]] of this part while fully assembled but will fit if wheels or other components can be removed without the use of tools, you must remove the applicable components and stow the wheelchair in the designated space.
 In this case, you must stow the removed components in areas provided for stowage of carry-on luggage.

 \[Doc.
 No. DOT-OST-2004-19482, 73 FR 27665, May 13, 2008, as amended at 78 FR 67924, Nov.
 12, 2013\]